SCP-CN-Tech/Fiona/README.md

 # BanHammerLite
- Just a lightweight banhammer used on SCP-CN Unofficial Discord.
+ Just a lightweight banhammer used on SCP-CN Official Discord.
  Verifies users having wikidot account, for granting member role.
  Verifies by first calling ScpperDB API, then falls back on calling Wikidot AJAX if not found, as Wikidot is very slow.
  Wikidot AJAX calling modified from [Resure/wikidot-ajax](https://github.com/resure/wikidot-ajax)